domportera/Reaper-LAN-OSC-MIDI-Faders-Android/README.md

 Let me know anything you think should change or be included!

 Planned Features:
-Options menu with per-track options
+-Options menu with per-track options
-Saved fader positions
+-Saved fader positions
-Enable/disable faders to free up space
+-Enable/disable faders to free up space
-Resize faders
+-Resize faders